Skip to content

 • all discounts active on the given date

-When evaluating costs for a policy, if several coverage modules are active, the costs returned contain the aggregated cost breakdowns of all the coverage modules.
+When evaluating costs for a policy, if several coverage modules are active, the breakdown contains the aggregated cost components of all the coverage modules.

 Parameters: